berry-cs/sinbad/docs/quick-start-python.md

 pprint(ds.fetch_random("name", "use", "location/country", "loan_amount", base_path="loans"))
 ````

 Run the program three or four times and examine the output carefully.
 You'll notice that even though multiple calls are being made to `fetch_random`, it seems to be returning elements of the same row, where the row is randomly selected each time the program is run.
+This allows you to get consistent results when you fetch multiple fields in separate statements.

 If you really want to select independently random items, you'll need to re`load` the data before each `fetch_random`:

 ````
 ds.load()